edgefarm/provider-natssecrets/README.md

 $ devspace run-pipeline deploy-nats
 ```

-Once the environment is up and running you can use the `nats` cli to connect to the NATS server and publish messages.
+Once the environment is up and running you can use the `nats` cli to connect to the NATS server and publish messages with user credentials.

 ```console
 # Create the account and user and get the creds for the user